Academic Planning Guide

 This course focuses on analyzing contemporary voices in literature.
 Works encompassing all major genres (fiction, non-fiction, short story, film, poetry, plays, and essays) of text, as well as other mediums of communication, will be studied.
 Different approaches to composition, with an emphasis on expository, commentary, and argument writing and the development of oral communication skills including but not limited to debate, modes of persuasion, and performance will be explored.
 Additionally, emphasis is placed on achieving state standards in the essential skills of critical comprehension, written expression, and oral communication.

-L615 LIT AND COMP 12
+L615 LIT & COMP 12

 Credit: 1.0 Language Arts